Last updated: April 27, 2026

 Take your bounds into a full chart

-Save this result to a free account, see the dignity stack across every placement, and watch each bound lord activate on the Astro Replay timeline.
+Save this result to a free account, see the dignity stack across every placement, and compare bound-lord testimony with your Replay chapter map.